DaniloZZZ/knot_cut/README.md

 Then grab linear algebra, knot theory, and coffeescript + react and create a slicing tool.

+More detailed describtion is under creation, but if you are interested, you can try understanding a draft below.

+---

 ## Intro

 Knot is a closed line in 3 dimensions.
 The line can wind up in so many ways, that there exist a separate